darthvandor13/CSC212-Virtual-Storyteller/README.md

 #### 🔹 How This Works Technically:
 1. NAO records the user’s voice and converts speech to text.
-2. The text is sent to Dialogflow CX, which classifies the intent (e.g., “Story Request”) and extracts parameters (e.g., “astronaut theme”).
+2. The text is sent to Conversational Agents (Dialogflow CX), which classifies the intent (e.g., “Story Request”) and extracts parameters (e.g., “astronaut theme”).
-3. Dialogflow forwards this request to our custom webhook, which will call ChatGPT.
+3. Conversational Agents (Dialogflow CX) forwards this request to our custom webhook, which will call ChatGPT.

 ### 🔹 Step 2: Webhook & AI Story Generation
-The webhook is a simple backend service (**Python/Flask** or **Node.js**) that processes Dialogflow’s structured request and queries **ChatGPT’s API**.
+The webhook is a simple backend service (**Python/Flask** or **Node.js**) that processes Conversational Agents' (Dialogflow CX) structured request and queries **ChatGPT’s API**.

 #### 🔹 Technical Breakdown:
-- Webhook receives a **JSON request** from Dialogflow CX.
+- Webhook receives a **JSON request** from Conversational Agents (Dialogflow CX).
 - Extracts the user’s theme preference (e.g., “astronaut adventure”).
 - Formats the request and sends it to **ChatGPT’s API**.
 - ChatGPT generates a structured response, returning a **short story**.
-- Webhook parses the response and sends it back to Dialogflow CX.
+- Webhook parses the response and sends it back to **Dialogflow CX**.

 ##### Example API Call to ChatGPT
 ```python